Originally posted 22nd November 2016

 How To Match Wall Colour To Your Floor

-Whether you’ve opted for vinyl flooring, laminate flooring, engineered wood or solid wood flooring, there are certain paint schemes that will or will not complement your floor.
+Whether you’ve opted for LVT, vinyl flooring or laminate flooring, there are certain paint schemes that will or will not compliment your floor.
 However, most floors, especially wooden floors, have a neutral palette of earthy browns and greys, so finding a floor and wall colour combination isn’t too difficult.
 Simply follow this guide to find a wall colour to match your flooring.

 Detect Your Floor Colour